2022 GT World Challenge Europe

-The 2022 Fanatec GT World Challenge Europe Powered by AWS is the ninth season of GT World Challenge Europe.
-The season began at Imola on 3 April and will end at Catalunya on 2 October.
-The season consists of 10 events: 5 Sprint Cup events, and 5 Endurance Cup events.
+The 2022 Fanatec GT World Challenge Europe Powered by AWS was the ninth season of GT World Challenge Europe.
+The season began at Imola on 3 April and ended at Catalunya on 2 October.
+The season consisted of 10 events: 5 Sprint Cup events, and 5 Endurance Cup events.

 Calendar

 The provisional calendar was released on 4 September 2021, in which Hockenheimring replaced Nürburgring.

 The calendar was updated on 29 October 2021, as Imola replaced Monza and the season opener was rescheduled to one week earlier.